eficode-academy/codeascode/Instructions.md

    1. Set up a seed job for the job DSL to make the build and test jobs.
    2. Verify that the jobs are created.
-   3. Trigger a build and verify that it is deplyed.
+   3. Trigger a build and verify that it is deployed.

 You can [find the instructions for setting this up in the slides](https://docs.google.com/presentation/d/1WPCNSgP0g3Gc0gx1G60D3hl3hdtyclbumsx0Qm10QsY/edit?usp=sharing).